-The pyramid of the Egyptian pharaoh Menkaure is the smallest of the three pyramids that were constructed at Giza around 4,500 years ago.
+The pyramid of Egyptian pharaoh Menkaure is the smallest of the three pyramids constructed at Giza around 4,500 years ago.
 In the 1830s, English military officer Howard Vyse explored the Giza pyramids, at times using destructive techniques (his use of explosives being the most notorious) to make his way through the structures.
-Among his discoveries at Giza was an ornate sarcophagus found in Menkaure's pyramid that Vyse tried to ship to England in 1838, aboard the merchant ship Beatrice.
-The Beatrice sank during its journey, taking the ornate sarcophagus along with it.
-If the Beatrice is ever found, it may be possible to retrieve and the sarcophagus.

 Ark of the Covenant

 According to the Hebrew Bible, the Ark of the Covenant was a chest that held tablets engraved with the 10 Commandments.
-The chest was kept in a temple said to have been built by King Solomon.
-This temple, sometimes called the First Temple, was the most sacred site on Earth for the Jewish people, but it was destroyed in 587 B.C. when a Babylonian army led by King Nebuchadnezzar II conquered Jerusalem and sacked the city.
-It's unclear what happened to the Ark of the Covenant and its location has long since been a source of speculation.
+The chest was kept in a temple in Jerusalem in ancient Israel that was said to have been built by King Solomon.
+This temple, sometimes called the First Temple, was the most sacred site on Earth for the Jewish people, but it was destroyed in 587 B.C. when an army from ancient Babylon, led by King Nebuchadnezzar II, conquered Jerusalem and sacked the city.
+It's unclear what happened to the Ark of the Covenant, and its location has long been a source of speculation.

-The sword would be passed down through the Tokugawa family until the end of World War II, when, during the American occupation of Japan, the sword had to be turned over to American authorities who were concerned that this sword, and others like it, could be used as weapons against the Americans.
-The sword never re-appeared again.
-It's possible that American soldiers destroyed the sword, along with other captured Japanese weapons; or they may have brought the sword to America, meaning it could be re-discovered.
+The sword passed down through the Tokugawa family until the end of World War II, when the sword was turned over to American authorities during the American occupation of Japan, as they were concerned that the sword, and others like it, could be used against the Americans.
+But the sword never reappeared.
+It's possible that U.S. soldiers destroyed the sword, along with other captured Japanese weapons; or they may have brought the sword to America, meaning it could be recovered.

-There are claims that Ivan IV, better known as Ivan the Terrible, who lived from A.D.
-1530 to 1584, somehow managed to hide the library's texts.
+There are claims that Ivan IV, better known as Ivan the Terrible, who lived from 1530 to 1584, somehow hid the library's texts.
 There have been many attempts over the centuries to find this "hidden library," but so far the searchers have come up empty-handed.
-Whether or not this "hidden library" existed, a number of ancient texts written in Greek and other languages are located in archives in Moscow and St. Petersburg, said historian Patricia Kennedy Grimsted in her book "Archives in Russia: A Directory and Bibliographic Guide to Holdings in Moscow and St. Petersburg" (Routledge, 1997).
+Regardless of whether or not this hidden library existed, a number of ancient texts written in Greek and other languages are located in archives in Moscow and St. Petersburg, historian Patricia Kennedy Grimsted wrote in her book "Archives in Russia: A Directory and Bibliographic Guide to Holdings in Moscow and St. Petersburg" (Routledge, 1997).

 Crown jewels of Ireland

-Lax security (the jewels were kept in a library) were blamed for the robbery.
+The jewels were kept in a library, and lax security was blamed for making the robbery possible.
 Who stole the jewels and what happened to them remain a mystery.
-A wide range of people including Francis Shackleton, brother of the famous explorer Ernest Shackleton, have been suspected of pulling off the heist.
+A wide range of people have been suspected of pulling off the heist, including Francis Shackleton, brother of the famous explorer Ernest Shackleton, although nothing was ever proved.

 The Just Judges

-The Arch of Titus, located in Rome, includes a scene depicting the menorah being carried to Rome; in the scene, the menorah appears as a massive object, almost as big as the soldiers carrying it.
+The Arch of Titus, located close to the Colosseum in Rome, includes a scene depicting the menorah being carried to Rome; in the scene, the menorah appears as a massive object, almost as big as the soldiers carrying it.
 The fate of the menorah after it arrived in Rome is unclear.
-Some people speculate that it could still be somewhere in Rome, waiting to be found.

 Some scholars have speculated that the treasures referred to in the Copper Scroll could be real treasures that were hidden before the Roman army destroyed the temple.
 Other scholars have argued that the amount of treasure discussed in the Copper Scroll is so vast that it must be the stuff of legend.